Chattanooga Mediation Lawyers Peacefully Resolving Civil Disputes

 Our team is committed to providing you with the services you need to efficiently resolve disputes and move forward.
 Though other types of conflict management may be available, Tennessee’s mediation procedures are so robust that they can (and should) be used in a majority of circumstances.
 If mediation is not a practical option or if mediation fails to produce a satisfactory outcome, our attorney is also prepared to represent you in civil litigation.

-As an experienced lawyer with civil litigation experience, attorney Kuebler knows what is at stake when resolving a dispute.
-He understands the need to save time, money and stress by reaching a settlement through mediation.
-To learn more about his mediation services, call 423-822-5915 or contact our online to discuss your case.
+Our experienced civil litigation attorneys know what is at stake when resolving a dispute.
+We understand the need to save time, money and stress by settling through mediation.
+To learn more about our mediation services, call 423-822-5915 or contact us online to begin a conversation.